 This issue is considered separately for a number of reasons.
 While painting work is a part of the craft, Painters are on a separate seniority roster and have been for years.
-The Carrier intends to dovetal; the existing Painter's seniority roster into the Carmen rosters at Rosnoke, Decatur and Linwood.
-The scope and purpose of the Protective Conditions "is to provide for fair and equitable arrangements to protect the interest of employees on railroads affected by actions taken pursuant to authorizations or approvals of this commission to which this appendix has been imposed."
+The Carrier intends to dovetai; the existing Painter's seniority roster into the Carmen rosters at Rosnoke, Decatur and Linwood.
+The scope and purpose of the Protective Conditions "is to provide for fair and equitable arrangements to protect the interest of employees on railroads affected by actions taxen pursuant to authorizations or approvals of this commission to which this appendix has been imposed."
 Moreover, Article I, Section 2 provides as follows:

-collective bargaining and other rights, privileges and benefits (including continuation of pension rights and benefits) of the railroad's employees under applicable laws and/or existing collective bargaining agreements or otherwise shall be preserved unless changed by future collective bargaining agreements or collective bargaining agreements or applicable statutes.
+2. The rates of pay, rules, working conditions and all collective bargaining and other rights, privileges and benefits (including continuation of pension rights and benefits) of the railroad's employees under applicable laws and/or existing collective bargaining agreements or otherwise shall be preserved unless changed by future collective bargaining agreements or applicable statutes."

-The Cerrier's proposed Implementing Agreement does not provide for retention of a separate saniority roster for the Painters.
+The Cerrier's proposed Implementing Agreement does not provide for retention of a separate seniority roster for the Painters.
 I find this violative of the basic intent of NYD Protective Conditions and Article 1, Section 2.

-Accordingly, the Carrier is directed to retain separate Painter seniority rosters at the receiving facility to facilitate the immediate transaction unless the parties can agree to another accommodation beforehand.
-The parties are directed to resume negotiations on this issue within thirty (30) days after the effective date of the transfer of the Painter's work to reach an acceptable solution.
+Accordingly, the Carrier is directed to retain separate Painter seniority rosters at the receiving facility to fecilitate the immediate transaction unless the parties can agree to another accommodation beforehand.
+The parties are directed to resume negotiations on this issue within thirty (10) days after the effective date of the transfer of the Painter's work to reach an acceptable solution.
 In the event agreement cannot be reached on this particular issue, the parties will provide this Arbitrator with their proposed solution sixty (60) days after the effective date of the transfer.